equinor/neqsim-matlab/README.md

 ### 1) Build / Obtain the JARs

-Build from source using Maven.
+From https://github.com/equinor/neqsim build from source using Maven.
 This will generate the necessary JAR file in the `target/` directory, along with any dependencies.

 ```sh
 mvn -DskipTests package